abhiTronix/deffcode/README.md

 - [Generate and Decode frames from Game of Life Visualization][generate-and-decode-frames-from-game-of-life-visualization]
 - [Capturing and Previewing frames from a Webcam using Custom Demuxer][capturing-and-previewing-frames-from-a-webcam-using-custom-demuxer]
 - [Capturing and Previewing frames from your Desktop][capturing-and-previewing-frames-from-your-desktop] _(Screen Recording)_
+- [CUVID-accelerated Hardware-based Video Decoding and Previewing][cuvid-accelerated-hardware-based-video-decoding-and-previewing]
-- [GPU-accelerated Hardware-based Video Decoding][gpu-accelerated-hardware-based-video-decoding]
+- [CUDA-accelerated Hardware-based Video Decoding and Previewing][cuda-accelerated-hardware-based-video-decoding-and-previewing]

 </details>